report first published in 2007, but still

 bear with us as we will be closing sections of the

 website completely, during the update.
 We hope to

-re-launch a very new UV Guide UK early in 2015.
+re-launch a very new UV Guide UK by the end of 2015.

 wish to make it clear that it is not